tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/use-rest-api-backend.md

 }
 ```

-For more information about sending notifications to other platforms, see [Notification Hubs REST APIs](dn223264\(v=azure.100\).md).
+For more information about sending notifications to other platforms, see [Notification Hubs REST APIs](notification-hubs-rest.md).

 ## Creating and Updating Registrations

 Creating and updating registrations requires the serialization and deserialization of the registration XML format.
-The [Create Registration](dn223265\(v=azure.100\).md) API topic shows the XML formats for creating different kinds of registrations (native and template for every platform).
+The [Create a registration](create-registration.md) API topic shows the XML formats for creating different kinds of registrations (native and template for every platform).

 > [!IMPORTANT]